 Medical retirement for principals and teachers

-If you have a terminal or serious illness you may be eligible to apply for medical retirement.
-It’s important that you discuss your options with your employer before you apply.
-Medical retirement can’t be granted after you resign or retire.
+It is important that you discuss your options with your employer before you apply – medical retirement cannot be granted after you resign or retire.

 - Who can apply for medical retirement